openframeworks/ofBook/02_cplusplus_basics/chapter.md

 ![Figure 1: TI-82 rendering of the Sierpinski triangle, Courtesy of Texas Instruments](images/sierpinski-fractal-ti82.png "Figure 1: TI-82 rendering of the Sierpinski triangle, Courtesy of Texas Instruments")

-This fractal, the famous *Sierpinski triangle ***[BD: Link?
-Or is that too distracting too fast?]**, accompanied about twenty-five computer instructions making up the full SIERPINS program.
+This fractal, the famous [Sierpinski triangle](https://www.wolframalpha.com/input/?i=sierpinski+triangle), accompanied about twenty-five computer instructions making up the full SIERPINS program.
 I looked closer at the code, seeing a few numeric operations – nothing too advanced, and most of it was commanding words, like "do this", or "if something then do another thing".
 I was able to key in the code from the book into the graphing calculator and run the program.
 At first, just a blank LCD panel.
 Slowly a few random pixels switched to black here and there, not really showing any pattern.
 After a few more seconds, the scene filled in and I could already see faint outlines of triangles.
 After a good long time, my calculator finally matched the picture in the book.
 My mind was officially blown.
 Certain things did not make sense.
 What sort of miracle of nature caused such a complex form to come from so little instruction?
 The screen had over six-thousand pixels in it, so why is it that a mere twenty-five instructions was all it took to create this amazing, organism-like artwork?
 Whose artwork was it?
 Might I derive a new work from it?
 Rarely had I ever seen such a magical reward coming from so little work.
 I had found my new basics.
 I felt the need to understand the program because (I decided) it was important.
 I went back into the code and changed some of the numbers, then ran the program again.
 The screen went blank, then drew a different picture, only this time, skewed to the left, falling out of the viewport.
 Feeling more courageous, I attempted to change one of the English instructions, and the machine showed an error, failing to run.

 ![Figure 2: The human loop of a programmer.](images/programmer-cycle.png "Figure 2: The human loop of a programmer.")